rwieruch/blog_robinwieruch_content/conditional-rendering-react.md

 +++
-title = "All the Conditional Renderings in React" description = "An exhaustive list of conditional renderings in React.js.
-How to use an if else in React?
-What about a ternary operator or switch case in React ..." date = "2017-02-21T13:50:46+02:00" tags = ["React", "JavaScript"] categories = ["React", "JavaScript"]
+title = "All the Conditional Renderings in React" description = "Wondering how to render conditionally in React?
+The article is an exhaustive list of conditional renderings in JSX.
+How to use ternary operators, switch case and if else in React.js?
+You will see various use cases where and how to use these conditional renderings and advanced techniques ..." date = "2017-02-21T13:50:46+02:00" tags = ["React", "JavaScript"] categories = ["React", "JavaScript"]